 Although it's possible to interact with feeds directly, it can involve a little data juggling and crypto magic.
 For the easiest route, see the bee-js feeds functionality and swarm-cli, or for the super 1337, share your implementations in other languages in the #develop-on-swarm channel of our Discord Server.

 A feed is a collection of Single Owner Chunks with predicatable addresses.
-This enables creators to upload pointers to data so that consumers of the feed to be able to find the data in swarm using only an etheruem address and topic id.
+This enables creators to upload pointers to data so that consumers of the feed are able to find the data in Swarm using only an Ethereum address and Topic ID.

 Swarm's feeds provide the ability to update your immutable content in a mutable world.
 Simply reference your feed's